For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When people talk about forex trading, they refer to buying currencies and selling them for a profit when the value changes.

 If you've ever bought foreign currencies for a holiday, you'll know that the value of currencies changes all the time.
-Just look at the exchange office at the airport – the prices change daily.
+Just look at the exchange office at the airport – the prices change daily (sometimes more than once).

 When looking at the value of a currency in forex trading, you focus on currency pairs.
 This means you'll look at two currencies and their value in relation to one another.
 For example, you can see how much the British Pound is worth in relation to the American Dollar (GBP/USD).